TomasBorquez/neovim-config/README.md

 Lastly depending on the platform you will have to set the shell you want to use on the builtin terminal, search for the plugin `akinsho/toggleterm.nvim` and change the shell parameter or remove it to use the default one.

+**WARNING**: This config also sets your timezone to Argentina/BuenosAires timezone.

 And you should be done :D, if you do find any error please report it to me, this is supposed to be a single install and run perfectly afterwards, so it would be ideal it breaks the least possible in every platform.